 Leading up to Easter, my family was looking for something to watch.
 Our typical Easter plans were ruined by the quarantine, and we hoped to find a digital experience that would help to fill that void.
-My wife suggested The Chosen, which she’d heard about from the late Ravi Zacharias.
+My wife suggested The Chosen.
 I am not really a fan of media attempts to capture gospel stories.
 I was more interested in finding a lecture by a theologian.
 I was outvoted, however, and we settled on the chosen.
 I opened my laptop to absentmindedly peruse Facebook.
 There’s no way this show is any good.

 I was wrong.